-Nominations for officers tickets shall be submitted to the Nominating Committee in writing together with an information sheet about each candidate on the ticket in accordance with Article IX, Section 1, B, provided that nothing in this shall be interpreted to require tickets for the election of national Board members in the regions.
+Nominations for officers tickets shall be submitted to the Nominating Committee in writing at least 90 days before the election Conference, provided that nothing in this shall be interpreted to require tickets for the election of national Board members in the electoral districts.
 Each officer ticket submitted to the Committee must contain a nomination for every officer position.
-After the report of the Nominating Committee is given at the National Conference, nominations for additional officer tickets will be taken from the floor.
+Nominations shall not be taken from the floor.

 Section 5.
 Elections

-One of the proposed officer tickets shall be elected by a majority vote of the duly credentialed delegates present whose preferences are counted in the final tally at the National Conference.
+One of the proposed officer tickets shall be elected by a majority vote of the eligible members present whose preferences are counted in the final tally at the National Conference.
 If there are more than two officer tickets nominated preferential voting shall be used, and balloting shall be conducted according to the parliamentary authority prescribed in these bylaws.

 Section 6.
 Salaries and Fees

-The National Board shall be composed of the national officers and the Board members elected by members of the regions.
+The National Board shall be composed of the national officers and the Board members elected by members of the electoral districts.

 The Board shall meet at least three times each calendar year at the call of the President or at the request of one-fourth of the Board members.
 At least thirty days’ notice shall be given for regular meetings of the Board.
 At least seven days’ notice shall be given for special meetings.